Easy Raspberry Lemonade

 • TRY GINGER!
 Or, add another layer of flavor nuance by adding fresh ginger to the simple syrup.
 It adds a little warmth and depth that’s lovely with the cool, refreshing flavors in this drink!

-FAQ + Tips And Tricks For The BEst Homemade Raspberry Lemonade
+FAQ + Tips And Tricks For The Best Homemade Raspberry Lemonade

 How Long Does Homemade Lemonade Last?
 Since we’re working with fresh ingredients and aren’t adding any preservatives, homemade lemonade can go bad within 3-4 days.
 I recommend drinking your homemade lemonade within 3-4 days.
 (Freeze it if you want it to last longer!)